 Dental disease can cause lots of problems; from dental pain to more significant issues because of the bacteria inside your pet’s mouth.

-We provide affordable dental care starting at $175!
+We provide affordable pet dental cleanings starting at $199!

 The short answer is yes!
 However, the level of dental care your pet needs depends on the condition of their teeth.

-Your pet might need a dental cleaning if they have:
+Your pet might need an immediate dental cleaning if they have:

 - Stinky breath